 Panorama emphasises writing and photography which is created with a deep intelligence, reconnecting us to the world.

 Thank you for considering submitting your work to our journal, and we look forward to reading your submission.

 We require a cover letter for all submissions, with certain information provided [introduction, background, publication history, Twitter].
 We also ask that all submitted work be sent as a Word Doc attachment, double spaced, with page numbers.
 We are unable to accept work within emails, or sent as PDF’s.
 We regret that due to the number of submissions we receive, submissions that do not meet our guidelines are declined.
 For more on our guidelines, read our FAQ’s and Submissions page.
-For more on guidelines for our upcoming print issue, visit our East African Print Edition page.
 All emails should be sent to the section editor as indicated, and titled as requested.
 By following our guidelines, you can help us accept your work more quickly.
 Thank you.

 Due to the number of submissions we receive, and our goal of publishing as many writers as possible, writers may only submit or query one work per issue.
 If your submission or query is declined for an issue, and the submission call is still open, you can submit another work or query again to that issue.

 Opens for submissions 5/20/2019 and closes for submissions 8/20/2019.

 Roots: /ru: ts/ origin: late Old English rōt, from Old Norse rót ; related to Latin radix, also to wort.
 Noun.
 1. The part of a thing attaching it to a greater, or more fundamental whole; the end or base.
 2. The origin of something; family, cultural, or ethnic origins; a scion or descendant.

 ‘Among the great struggles of man-good/evil, reason/unreason, etc.-there is also this mighty conflict between the fantasy of Home and the fantasy of Away, the dream of roots and the mirage of the journey.’